-Wollondilly Shire Council provides a service under the Government Information (Public Access) Act 2009, (GIPAA) which requires us to provide greater access to government information Council holds.
-A requirement of GI(PA)A is that an Information Guide be produced as a reference to Councils functions, responsibilities and information.

-Wollondilly Shire Council's Information Guide details:

-- the organisational structure and functions of Council; - ways in which the community can participate in our decision-making processes; - types of documents and information we holds; - how the public can access documents and information we hold.

-HOW WOLLONDILLY SHIRE COUNCIL WAS CONSTITUTED
+INTRODUCTION FROM THE Chief Executive Office Wollondilly Shire Council provides a service under the Government Information (Public Access) Act 2009, (GIPAA) which requires Council to provide greater access to government information Council holds.
+A requirement of GIPAA is that an Information Guide be produced as a reference to Councils functions, responsibilities and information.
+Wollondilly Shire Council's Information Guide details: The organisational structure and functions of the Council; • Ways in which the community can participate in Council's decision-making processes; Types of documents and information Council holds; How the public can access Council documents and information.
+Ben Taylor Chief Executive Officer INFORMATION GUIDE 2021 | 7 6 | WOLLONDILLY SHIRE COUNCIL